rl1987/trickster.dev/tricksterblog/content/post/javascript-ast-manipulation-with-babel-reducing-indirection-undoing-string-concealing.md

 }
 ```

-This yields a deobfuscated version of code that is quite similar to what
+This yields a deobfuscated version of code that is very similar to what
 we had in the initial snippet:

 ```javascript